 Certain professionals within your company may be exempt from obtaining a Bosnia and Herzegovina work permit.
 For example, founders of a company or enterprise performing certain tasks that do not have employment characteristics or exceed three months of service do not need a work permit.
 However, a founder who is also a manager and receives a salary must get a work permit to stay compliant.

 Globalization Partners has the experience you need to succeed while handling a global expansion.
-You won’t have to worry about how to get a work visa or meet local labor laws in Bosnia and Herzegovina when we’re on your team — instead, you can focus on expanding and improving your company and connections.
 Reach out to us today to learn more about our solution.